puppetlabs/bolt/7-writing-plans/README.md

 Note:

 * `message` is optional.
 If it's not passed it will use the default value from the plan.
-* When running multiple steps in a plan only the last step will generate output
+* When running multiple steps in a plan only the last step will generate output.

 Plans should be used whenever you want to run several commands together, often based on the output of previous commands and across multiple nodes.
 For instance removing a node from a load balancer before deploying the new version of the application, or clearing a cache after re-indexing a search engine.